Extending React

 The filesystem abstraction

-Observe that we can model files and directories on disk as trees where files form the terminal nodes.
+Observe that files and directories form trees in which files are the terminal nodes.
 Any file or directory should be able to write its contents to disk when given a root path.

 this.name = name;